sarahfix/learning-path/README.md

-# Personalized Dance Learning Path Generator
+# Personalized Dance Learning Path Generator (in progress)
 A Java application that generates personalized dance learning paths based on user goal genre, skill level, and available time.

 This is a personal/individual project to strengthen my skills in Java, algorithms, sql, and UI generation.